 But what I’m about to share with you is not in any of my guides and it has absolutely nothing to do with a checklist.

 So, if you’re reading this you might be thinking that you’ve tried everything already – nothing works.

-Well, I suffered terribly for four years of our cruising life but on my fifth year my seasickness disappeared almost completely.
-I’ve now had a couple of years of sickness free sailing and wow has it make my life so much better.
-And my husband and daughter are much happier to have me functioning like a human while sailing.
+Well, I suffered terribly for four years of our cruising life but in my fifth year, my seasickness disappeared almost completely.
+I’ve now had a couple of years of sickness-free sailing and wow has it made my life so much better.
+And my husband and daughter are much happier to have me functioning as a human while sailing.

 You might think that you’ve found a way to manage your seasickness and that’s the best you should expect.
-I used to think that too but I some how proved myself wrong.
+I used to think that too but I somehow proved myself wrong.
 I seriously don’t get seasick anymore.
-And if I do feel a bit queasy, usually because I moved my head too fast, I do a couple techniques and I’m feeling great immediately.
+And if I do feel a bit queasy, usually because I moved my head too fast, I do a couple of techniques and I’m feeling great immediately.

 And perhaps you think that you got carsick when you were a kid so it’s just part of who you are.
 I also got carsick – I had to always have a bag and change of clothes when we went on long drives.

 Anyway, I’m going to explain the way I got rid of my seasickness.